 Whether it be PTSD or C-PTSD, the disorder can last anywhere from a few months to many years.
 For some, it may even be present for life.

-A variety of triggers can bring back traumatic memories, spurring on powerful emotional and physical reactions.
+A variety of triggers can bring back traumatic memories, spurring powerful emotional and physical reactions.

-To be honest, the day that I acknowledged my own Complex Post-traumatic Stress Disorder was dark.
+To be honest, the day that I acknowledged my own Complex PTSD was dark.

 The day I finally decided to research PTSD and C-PTSD I knew that it was time to face the deepest of traumas.
-After having an absent father, a narcissistically abusive mother and a two-decade long narcissistically abusive relationship/ marriage, there wasn’t a shadow of a doubt that I was suffering from C-PTSD.
+After having an absent father, a narcissistically abusive mother and a two-decade-long narcissistically abusive relationship/ marriage, there wasn’t a shadow of a doubt that I was suffering from Complex PTSD.